 - Pace of life: Noticeably slower and more relaxed than Paris's constant rush.

-Best Neighborhoods in Marseille for Expats
+Best neighbourhoods in Marseille for expats

-- Castellane/Prado: More residential, close to beaches, good for families.
+- Castellane/Prado: more residential, close to beaches, good for families.
 Rents €650-850.

-- Cours Julien: Marseille's creative quarter — bars, vintage shops, murals.
+- Cours Julien: the creative quarter.
+Bars, vintage shops, murals.
 Popular with younger expats.

-- Vieux-Port/Opéra: Central and lively, higher rents but walkable to everything.
+- Vieux-Port/Opéra: central and lively, higher rents but walkable to everything.

-Transport Comparison
+Transport comparison

 - Paris: 16 metro lines, extensive RER, buses.
 Navigo pass €86/month covers everything.